 - Rinse the wound thoroughly with water to clean out dirt and debris.

-- Then wash the wound with a mild soap and rinse thoroughly.
-(For minor wounds, it isn’t necessary to use an antiseptic solution to prevent infection, and some can cause allergic skin reactions.)
+- Wash the wound with a mild soap and rinse well.
+(For minor wounds, you don’t need to use an antiseptic solution to prevent infection, and some can cause allergic skin reactions.)

 - Cover the wound with a sterile adhesive bandage or sterile gauze and adhesive tape.

-- Examine the wound daily.
-If the bandage gets wet, remove it and apply a new one.
-After the wound forms a scab, a bandage is no longer necessary.
+- If the bandage gets wet, remove it and apply a new one.
+After the wound forms a scab, a bandage isn’t needed.

 - Call your doctor if the wound is red, swollen, tender, warm, or draining pus.

-For Bleeding From a Large Cut or Laceration:
+For Bleeding From a Large or Deep Cut or Tear:

-- Wash the wound thoroughly with water.
-This will allow you to see the wound clearly and assess its size.
+- Rinse off the wound with water so you can see it clearly and check its size.

 - Using the palm of your hand on the gauze or cloth, apply steady, direct pressure to the wound for 5 minutes.
 (During the 5 minutes, do not stop to check the wound or remove blood clots that may form on the gauze.)